Legal Review, Correction & Annotation Requests (Texas)

 • A court-ordered expunction

-• A court order specifically directing removal
+• A court order specifically directing removal by a third-party publisher

 3. What TexArrest Will NOT Remove

-• It does not remove the record
+• Does not alter the original record

-• It does not affect visibility or indexing
+• Does not affect visibility or indexing

 5. Required Documentation